 Arch Linux Cinelerra Installation

 In this section you will find the Arch Linux Cinelerra Installations instructions using console commands.
 Alternatively, you can also use pre-compiled builds that you can find on the download page.
-A loosely defined list of packages that you should install first is listed in this file:
+A loosely defined list of packages, to include specifics for Manjaro and EndeavorOS towards the bottom, that you should install first is listed in this file:

 Arch Linux Cinelerra installation instructions: